-Whether you’re new to the job market or looking for a new career, it’s a good idea to find out what’s in demand.
-The higher the demand, the more likely it is to find training, certifications and good career opportunities.
+Whether you’re new to the job market or interested in a new career, it’s a good idea to find out what’s in demand.
+The higher the demand, the easier it is to find training, certifications and strong career opportunities.
 In the last couple of years, there has been a steady rise in demand for trained plumbers.
-While you might not have considered plumbing jobs until now, this career path has a lot to offer.
+While you may not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade offering an essential service, it’s often very easy for plumbers to enjoy steady work across the country.
+As a skilled trade offering an essential service, it’s often very easy for plumbers to enjoy steady work throughout the country.
 But if you’re still not sure, let’s take a closer look.
-We’ll review the skills plumbers should have and the services they’re expected to provide alongside common salaries and benefits.
-With a little more information, you may better understand why plumbing jobs are in such high demand recently.
+We’ll learn more about the skills plumbers should have and the services they’re expected to offer alongside typical salaries and benefits.
+With a little more information, you might better understand why plumbing jobs are in such high demand right now.

 What Services Do Plumbers Provide?
-What Skills Should They Have?
+What Skills Do They Need?

-When most people think of plumbers, they picture residential services such as removing a clog or replacing a leaky pipe.
-While those skills are beneficial for many types of plumbers, their duties can include a much broader variety of services.
+When most people think of plumbers, they picture residential services like removing a clog or replacing a leaky pipe.
+While those skills are vital for many types of plumbers, their skills can encompass a much broader variety of services.

-Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services may be for potable water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers could also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services might be for drinking water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers may also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is working on, their job is about keeping things flowing steadily.
-Like other utilities, plumbing and piping systems are often expected to function 24 hours a day.
-To ensure efficient and reliable plumbing, plumbers undergo training and professional certification.
+But whatever the plumber is working on, their job is about keeping things flowing smoothly.
+Like other utilities, plumbing and piping systems are often needed to work 24 hours a day.
+To sustain efficient and reliable plumbing, plumbers undergo training and professional certification.

 What Is the Process for Becoming a Professional Plumber?

-There are lots of ways to make progress on becoming a professional plumber.
-Community colleges, trade schools, industry organizations and even high school programs regularly offer core elements of the knowledge and training plumbers will need.
+There are different ways to make progress on becoming a professional plumber.
+Community colleges, trade schools, industry organizations and even high school programs frequently offer core elements of the knowledge and training plumbers will need.
 Through these programs, people are granted a plumber apprenticeship.

-These apprenticeships are essentially a form of “plumbing school” and are designed to prepare you for full-time employment.
-They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships could take anywhere between 2 to 5 years to complete.
-This time is important to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done right.
+These apprenticeships are basically a form of “plumbing school” and are structured to prepare you for full-time employment.
+They’ll offer in-classroom education as well as on-the-job training supervised by experienced plumbers.
+Depending on the program you enroll in, these apprenticeships might take anywhere around 2 to 5 years to complete.
+This time is important to ensure apprentice plumbers build strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.

-As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
-Through advanced education and testing, a plumber can become a journeyman and even a master in their field.
-With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can improve their services through formal certification and accreditation programs.
+Through additional education and testing, a plumber can become a journeyman and even a master at their trade.
+With these advanced certifications come greater responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs mostly depends on location and experience, averages usually hover around more than $50,000 each year.
+While the salary of plumbing jobs ultimately depends on location and experience, averages usually hover around more than $50,000 each year.
 This will differ from state to state.
-A unique distinction to make is that since plumbing careers frequently include paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in a large number of other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.
+An important distinction to make is that since plumbing careers frequently provide paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.

 What’s more, lots of plumbers offer emergency support for nights and weekends or complete extra projects for overtime pay.
-This increases compensation, especially for advanced skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is fairly uncommon.
-These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.
+This increases compensation, particularly for specialized skills and certifications.
+And because plumbing is such an essential service, struggling to find steady work is rare.
+These things make a career as a professional plumber an excellent option for those seeking reliable and consistent work.

 Is Plumbing a Good Career to Try?

-A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for extended periods of time and working in cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can complicate the process.
-But by taking proper precautions, plumbers can minimize disruptions and ensure the benefits outweigh these concerns.
+A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
+And if a job is outdoors, poor or inclement weather can affect the process.
+But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
-It could be a lucrative career, especially for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
-Thanks to multiple factors, plumbing jobs are likely to be on the rise for years to come.
-If you elect to start a career as a professional plumber, getting a permanent position might be easier than you think.
+It can be a lucrative career, particularly for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to be on the rise for years to come.
+If you choose to start a career as a professional plumber, finding a permanent position might be easier than you think.

 Why Are Plumbers in Such High Demand?

-There are many reasons plumbers are currently in high demand, such as:
+There are multiple reasons plumbers are in high demand, including:

-- Plumbing systems are a needed utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
-As long as pipes, fixtures and plumbing systems need installation and servicing, trained plumbers will be there to help.
+- Plumbing systems are a vital utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
+As long as pipes, fixtures and plumbing systems require installation and servicing, trained plumbers will be there to help.

-- An increase in construction and renovation projects: As construction winds back up, designing and installing new plumbing systems should too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.
+- An increase in construction and renovation projects: As construction starts back up, designing and installing new plumbing systems will too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

-As you can see, a career as a professional plumber can be a good opportunity.
-There is a high demand for quality plumbers in every part of the country, with competitive compensation and easy access to professional development programs.
+As you can see, a career as a professional plumber can be an excellent opportunity.
+There is a high demand for quality plumbers in every corner of the country, with competitive compensation and easy access to professional development programs.
 To learn about local plumbing jobs in Pella, why not get in touch with a local service company like Van Haaften Plumbing & Heating?
 You can find out the details about available positions by giving us a call at 641-628-3621 today.